Christopher Nolan: 2020–present: Tenet, Oppenheimer and The Odyssey

-Personal life and image
+Personal life and public image

 Nolan is married to Emma Thomas, whom he met at University College London when he was 19.
 She has worked as a producer on all of his films since 1997.
 The couple have four children and reside in Los Angeles.
+Nolan and Thomas were included in the Sunday Times Rich List of 2025 with an estimated net worth of £360 million.

-Rarely granting promotional interviews about his films, Nolan prefers to maintain a certain level of mystery about his work.
+Nolan prefers to maintain a certain level of mystery about his work.
 Refusing to discuss his personal life, he feels that too much biographical information about a filmmaker detracts from the experience of his audiences.
-"I actually don't want people to have me in mind at all when they're watching the films."
-Author Stuart Joy felt that Nolan's unwillingness to talk about his personal life shows a desire for control, one of the recurring themes in his work.
+He stated, "I actually don't want people to have me in mind at all when they're watching the films."
+He does not own a smartphone or have an email address, preferring to hand-deliver his scripts to actors instead and have his wife handle outreach with producers and distributors.

-Nolan was physically assaulted by fellow filmmaker David O. Russell in 2003 at a party in Hollywood.
-The latter reportedly put Nolan in a headlock and wrapped his arm around Nolan's neck.